Bamboo Kill my neighbors bamboo?

 to remove bamboo, remember that it is important to do your research and get as much information as possible.
 It is possible to find a specialist company for the job and choose one based on the cost of the materials and time required.
 Some companies charge a minimum price for their services.
 Bamboo removal is an expensive task, but the benefits can outweigh the costs.
 There are a variety of methods available to get rid of bamboo, but none is more effective than physical removal.

-Digging up bamboo is a costly method, and removing it will require significant labor and time.
+is a costly method, and removing it will require significant labor and time.
 Bamboo removal can take years to complete.
 It is best to cut down the bamboo before it gets too big so as to avoid any problems with regrowth.
 Herbicides can be very effective in killing bamboo, but they can be harmful to people and other plants.
 In addition to bamboo herbicides, you may also need to use stump or root killers that contain glyphosate.

 Isolation method for eradicating bamboo